Giovi2004/NoSenseGenerator/docs/manual.md

 ### Configuration

-After cloning the repository, enter your API key in `application.properties` found in the resources directory:
+After cloning the repository, enter your API key in `application.properties` found in the `src\resources` directory:

 ```properties
 GOOGLE_API_KEY=ENTER YOUR API KEY